rudygasson/bitbooks/README.md

 bitbooks
 ========

-crowd publishing system prototype under construction
+crowd publishing system

-*Poetry Is Code*
+prototype under construction

-//a book is an app is an object ...//
+*poetry is code: a book is an app is an object*